apache/apisix-website/website/blog/2022/04/17/md.md

 tags: [Events]
 ---

-> In this blog post, we can leverage the power of some [Apache APISIX ](https://apisix.apache.org/)Observability Plugins and take a look at how to set up these plugins, how to use them to understand API behavior, and later solve problems that impact our users.
+> In this blog post, we can leverage the power of some [Apache APISIX](https://apisix.apache.org/)Observability Plugins and take a look at how to set up these plugins, how to use them to understand API behavior, and later solve problems that impact our users.

 <!--truncate-->